Menopause: understand what’s happening in your body and restore your balance

 Menopause

-The major milestone marking a definitive hormonal shift.
+The milestone that confirms the hormonal shift.

-It is confirmed after 12 consecutive months without a period.
+It’s confirmed after 12 consecutive months without a period.

 Postmenopause